 2. The industry is creating Brussels-sprouts that are less bitter with the result that their flavor is less intense.
 The industry argues that this is the preferred flavor of consumers.
 For me, it raised the question why we don’t have a choice in the supermarket?
 As a solution, I created different packaging for different flavors of sprouts with the result that everyone can choose his/her personal favorite flavor of Brussels-sprouts.

 3. Washing out means losing minerals that a plant doesn’t extract from the fertilizer.
 Minerals such as phosphate and nitrogen end up in the ground water resulting in polluted water.
 This is a big problem for farmers.
-Personally, I think that consumers should show more appreciation towards the work of farmers as they are providers of our food.
 My challenge was to explain the problem of washing out to people that don’t know anything about this subject.
 My solution was creating a plate that showed the process of washing out by the use of dressing: